-Investing in workplace safety is a good idea—especially when you consider the high cost of injury for both the employer and the individual worker.
+Investing in workplace safety is always prudent—especially when you consider the high cost of injury for both the employer and the individual worker.
 At Advanced Urgent Care & Occupational Medicine, we find it concerning when an organization presents a strong safety message, but doesn’t take the necessary steps to back up their statements.
 That’s where your workplace safety plan comes in.

 OSHA is the government agency charged with setting and enforcing standards of safe and healthful working conditions.
 It frequently updates its rules for individual industries, so it’s important to stay on top of the regulations for your industry.

 In June 2018, OSHA began requiring companies in construction to do more to limit workers’ exposure to silica, including offering medical exams, providing respirators, and implementing a written exposure control plan.
-Be sure to stay on top of your industry’s requirements to remain in compliance.
+Be sure to stay on top of your industry’s requirements to remain in compliance, as standards can change in a matter of months.

 Learn more about our Silica Testing Services.